iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.goodsam.responder 5 reviews"/>
 </p>

+> Upon installation, I can't seem to get past the initial introduction pages.
+The button at the bottom which says "Ask for permissions" does nothing when tapped.
+I've checked the permissions that the app has been granted in the application manager, and it has everything it needs.
+Phone is a Samsung J3 running Android 5.1.1.
+Update: Thanks to the team for updating this so quickly.
+All working perfectly now!<br> :date: __2021-02-03 10:32:29__

 > Never leaves me alone.
 Works really well.
 Dare not sign on unless I've got a good bit of time to offer because I can easily get the next call before I've got home from the previous.<br> :date: __2021-01-27 18:54:23__

 > Hi my app isn't working, I'm not getting any sound when simulating an alert and only just realised.
 I could of missed so many calls because of this it's not fair<br> :date: __2021-01-16 03:04:47__